Increasing Equity

 This chapter describes transportation management strategies that tend to be particularly effective at achieving various equity objectives.
 For more information on equity issues see Evaluating Transportation Equity.

-Equity refers to the distribution of costs and benefits.
+Equity refers to the distribution of costs and benefits, and whether that is considered fair and appropriate.
 There are three general categories of equity related to transportation:

 1. Horizontal Equity (also called fairness) is concerned with whether each individual or group is treated equally, assuming that their needs and abilities are comparable.
-It suggests that people with comparable incomes and needs should receive an equal share of public resources and benefits, and bear an equal burden of public costs.
-It implies that costs should be borne by users unless a subsidy is specifically justified (i.e., the “user pays principle”).
+It suggests that people with comparable incomes and needs should receive equal shares of public resources and benefits, and bear equal cost burdens.
+It implies that user should “get what they pay for and pay for what they get” (i.e., the “user pays principle”) unless a subsidy is specifically justified.

 2. Vertical Equity With Regard to Income considers the allocation of costs between different income classes, assuming that public policies should favor people who are economically disadvantaged.
 Policies that provide a proportionally greater benefit to lower-income groups are called progressive, while those that make lower-income people relatively worse off are called regressive.